Kenya

 Regulation of private security employers

 Impact date: Awaited.
-Currently undergoing public participation New Regulations are awaited that will regulate the mandatory training of the directors, partners, trustees, administrators, management staff and employees of private security firms.
+Public participation for these regulations has just concluded.
+The Draft Private Security (General) Regulations, 2025 have now been published and are currently undergoing public participation.
+The Draft Regulations aim to regulate the employment and training of private security personnel including requirements to vet individuals appointed as private security officers, requirements for mandatory training of private security officers and the equipment to be used by said personnel when under the employment of private security providers.
+The Draft Regulations will also regulate the mandatory training of the directors, partners, trustees, administrators and management staff of private security firms.
 The Regulations will further provide that the Authority shall have supervisory powers over security training and assessment of persons employed in the private security industry.

 Employer risk No implication